 Pink to purple bell shaped flowers, 3-7cm in length, borne on a stalk that is sometimes branched bearing several flowers.

-Although native to Australia, salt the tolerant seeds float and are well dispersed by the ocean leading to a large distribution worldwide.
+Although native to Australia, the salt tolerant seeds float and are well dispersed by the ocean leading to a large distribution worldwide.
 A sand dune species that is important in the stabilisation of dunes.

 Ideal for sandy coastal conditions.